tessel/climate-si7005/README.md

 A port of [@jjalling's Si7005-B-GM Arduino library]( https://github.com/jjalling/Arduino-Si7005 ) to JS.

-If you run into any issues you can ask for support on the [Relay Module Forums](http://forums.tessel.io/category/climate).
+If you run into any issues you can ask for support on the [Climate Module Forums](http://forums.tessel.io/category/climate).

 ### Hardware overview/setup